darth-sagar/NavDrive/stage_1_data_collection/Docs/README.md

 📁 `diagram/`

+- `Ardiuno.png`
-- `wiring_diagram.png`: Full schematic of all hardware connections
-- `pin_mapping.png`: Shows which pins connect to what (on both Arduino and Pi)
+- `Raspberry_pi.png`: Full schematic of all hardware connections and Shows which pins connect to what (on both Arduino and Pi)

-Basic connections include:
-- Pi Camera → Raspberry Pi CSI port
-- Ultrasonic sensors → Arduino digital pins (Trig & Echo)
-- MPU6050 → Arduino I2C (SDA, SCL)
-- CT6B Receiver → Arduino PWM input pins
-- Motor Driver → Arduino + Motors
-- Arduino → Raspberry Pi (via USB Serial or UART)

-Secure all components on your chassis to avoid disconnection during movement.

 -----------------------------------------------
 3. CUSTOM TRACK SETUP FOR DATA COLLECTION